 The cause of a boom is an increase in consumer spending.
 As the economy improves, families become more confident.
 They are buoyed by better jobs, rising home prices, and a good return on their investments.
 As a result, they no longer need to delay major purchases.

-The world's central banks use monetary policy to keep booms going as long as possible.
-To achieve that, they aim for an ideal growth rate between 2 and 3 percent.
+possible.
+To achieve that, they aim for an ideal growth rate between 2% and 3%.
 If the rate goes over this ideal range, the economy risks going into the peak phase of the business cycle.
 That causes inflation, bad investments, and too much debt.
-To keep inflation at bay, the U.S. Federal Reserve sets a target inflation rate of 2 percent.
+To keep inflation at bay, the U.S. Federal Reserve sets a target inflation rate of 2%.
 The Fed uses the core inflation rate because it removes volatile food and oil prices.

-During the Roaring Twenties, the U.S. economy grew 42 percent.
+During the Roaring Twenties, the U.S. economy grew 42%.
 It produced almost half of the world's total output.
 Average income rose from $6,460 to $8,016 per person.
-The stock market increased in value by 20 percent a year.
-Unemployment stayed at around 4 percent.
+The stock market increased in value by 20% a year.
+Unemployment stayed at around 4%.